What is success for women in business if it isn’t being able to make enough money to make a livelihood?

 It’s a puzzling notion that women who run small businesses, startups and bootstrap their blogs into communities aren’t taking the time to give themselves a living wage.
 After all, isn’t the whole idea behind work and having a business to make money from it?

 Yet a study by the Australian Women’s Chamber of Commerce and Industry found only 37% of women pay themselves a market wage.
-In fact, the majority aren’t paying themselves at all.
+In fact, the majority of women in business aren’t paying themselves at all.
 We’re launching ideas with personal savings or via debt through credit cards and loans.
 We start in debt, with less than $7000 on average to our name, and forget to pay ourselves 50% of the time.

 No wonder we still struggle to be taken seriously in business.
 It’s an attitude that is counter-productive to success and holds many of us back from reaching our full business potential.